 To work in certain occupations there is legislation at both a state and national level which requires people to meet occupational licensing or regulatory requirements.
 It is now mandated that occupational licensing requirements be integrated into the delivery of training packages and accredited courses, where applicable.

-To meet Australian Skills Quality Authority requirements and any Department of Employment, Small Business and Training contractual requirements, it is important that registered training organisations (RTOs) integrate any relevant occupational and regulatory requirements into their delivery strategy so that when students complete their training they are able to meet the occupational licensing and regulatory requirements to be able to work in that occupation.
+To meet Australian Skills Quality Authority requirements and any Department of Youth Justice, Employment, Small Business and Training contractual requirements, it is important that registered training organisations (RTOs) integrate any relevant occupational and regulatory requirements into their delivery strategy so that when students complete their training they are able to meet the occupational licensing and regulatory requirements to be able to work in that occupation.

 For more information in meeting these requirements, RTOs should research the occupational licensing requirements in the industry sectors relevant to their training delivery.
 Some suggested starting points are: